 In the box, you will find the Yeti, a USB mic cable and the stand which your mic will stand on.

-The build quality of Blue Yeti USB is very good, it has a full metal body as well, and the stand the microphone is on has a decent weight to it, which avoids you knocking it over.
+The build quality of Blue Yeti USB is very good, it has a full metal body as well, and the stand it is on has a decent weight to it, which avoids knocking it over.

 On the back, we have a gain knob which increases or decreases your Yetis volume and below that is the pattern knob, which lets you choose between the four polar patterns, which is damn hard to turn actually.